semgrep/semgrep-docs/docs/writing-rules/glossary.md

 ## Taint analysis

 Taint analysis tracks and traces the flow of untrusted or unsafe data.
-Data coming from sources such as user inputs could be unsafe and used as an attack vector, if these inputs are not sanitized.
+Data coming from sources such as user inputs could be unsafe and used as an attack vector if these inputs are not sanitized.
 Taint analysis provides a means of tracing that data as it moves through the program from untrusted sources to vulnerable functions.